BSEL-UC3M/pMoSS/README.md

 In Jupyter, you have access to the directories in your local machine.
 Open the notebook in the examples and run the code written on it.

 ### Google Colab
-Open the notebook of the examples in Google Colab and add the following code lines at the beginning:
+Open the notebook of the examples in Google Colab (File -> Open notebook... -> GitHub -> URL to the notebook).
+Note that you need to save a copy of this notebook in your drive to keep any change (File -> Save a copy in Drive)

+Add the following code lines at the beginning of the notebook:

 - If the code and data are located in your drive, then you need to mount it so Google Colab can access to your private files.
 Otherwise, you can skip this step.